Paralegal Salary: Entry-Level, Average and Top-Earning Paralegal Specialties

 The state of the U.S. economy affects the demand for legal work in many areas, such as causing an increased need for services in the areas such as bankruptcy, foreclosure, and divorces.
 In addition, in light of the large aging population, there is a high demand for legal services related to elder law and healthcare law.
 All of these economic shifts result in the increased use of paralegals, as paralegals can do much of the same work as attorneys at a much lower cost.
 The Bureau of Labor Statistics predicts that the paralegal field will experience much faster than average employment growth.
 The high demand for qualified paralegals can result in higher wages for paralegals.

 Factors that Affect a Paralegal’s Salary

 The salary for paralegal jobs can vary widely depending on a number of variables.
 In general, paralegals see their earnings increase as they gain legal experience.
 In addition, paralegals with higher levels of education usually earn more.
 How much a paralegal makes can also vary by geographic region.
-According to the BLS, the highest paying states for paralegals are California, New York, New Jersey, and the District of Columbia.
+According to wages data released by the Bureau of Labor Statistics, the highest paying states for paralegals are California, New York, New Jersey, and the District of Columbia.
 Along with that, those employed in large metropolitan areas and who work for large law firms, corporations, or the government tend to earn salaries on the higher end of the spectrum.
 The highest paying areas of law for paralegals include Finance, Corporate Law, Intellectual Property, Employment Law, and Securities/Antitrust Law.
 For example, according to NALA, the average salary of a paralegal working in Intellectual Property law (which pertains to trademarks, copyrights, etc.) is $61,133.